Skip to the main content.

 That goes for everyone from frontline workers to management to the board of directors.

-Screen out applicants that show racial bias
+Screen out applicants who show racial bias

-Application forms and an interview process that probe for racial bias would be a step towards protecting an organization from having an employee exhibit racial bias.
+Application forms and an interview process that probes for racial bias would be a step towards protecting an organization from having an employee exhibit racial bias.
 The last thing a responsible company wants is for an incident to go viral and tarnish its reputation.
 Working with an employment recruiter professional is a good investment as they can pre-screen applicants.

 Diversity begins at the top